andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/02 - teams-bot1/Readme.md

 1. Enter the `MicrosoftAppId`.
 The `MicrosoftAppId` is the app ID from the **Configuration** section of the registration.

 1. Enter the `MicrosoftAppPassword`.
-The `MicrosoftAppPassword` is the auto-generated app password displayed in the dialogue box during registration.
-If you do not have the app password, the bot must be deleted and re-registered.
-An app password cannot be reset nor displayed.
+The `MicrosoftAppPassword` is the auto-generated app secret displayed in the dialogue box during registration.
+If you do not have the app secret, the bot must be deleted and re-registered.
+An app secret cannot be reset nor displayed.

 1. Press **F5** to run the project.
 This will update the package (a zip file) in the build output folder (`bin\\`).